<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 If you’re a client of CSI, the fee to amend your return can fall into any of the following categories:

-• If your previous accountant prepared the return that needs to be amended, then we will charge you for us to amend it.
+• If your previous accountant prepared the return that needs to be amended, then we charge to amend it.
 The fee will be approximately the same fee we would charge to prepare and file your return if we had done it the first time around.

-• If we prepared the return that needs to be amended and the error was our fault, then we will amend your return at no additional cost to you.
+• If we prepared the return that needs to be amended and the error was our fault, then we will amend your return at no additional cost.

-• If we prepared the return that needs to be amended but the error was not our fault - typically meaning the client left out information that we did not know about - then we would charge approximately half of the fee of preparing a business tax return.
+• If we prepared the return that needs to be amended but the error was not our fault - maybe the client left out information that we did not know about - then we would charge approximately half of the fee.

 Amend Your Business Tax Return the Right Way